 The digital display can prove highly motivating, Denzel says.
 "You can see how fast you're going and how far you went, and you can see your heart rate — things that you normally can't see outside," she explains.
 "And humans like to see what they've done."

 Plus, technology has advanced so much that in some cases, it's tougher to distinguish between indoors and outdoors.
 "You can literally put on your treadmill and walk the streets of Rome virtually with other people," Denzel says.
 And you can do it without feeling self-conscious about your pace, your clothing or your body.

 Another advantage?
 If you live where it's flat, the treadmill can provide inclines.
 Uphill walking is especially good for strengthening ankles and calves, Denzel says.
-And if you're preparing for a hike or trek in a hilly or mountainous area, you'll want to mimic that terrain in your regular workouts.
+(Not to mention your hamstrings and glutes too!)
+If you're preparing for a hike or trek in a hilly or mountainous area, you'll want to mimic that terrain in your regular workouts.

 All that said, treadmills do have a few downsides.
 They don't always support your natural gait mechanics because the belt moves you along and doesn't push back with the same force as the ground does when you're walking on a more stable surface.